siffiejoe/lua-amalg/README.md

 The `brieflz` plugin is a compression plugin that compresses its input during amalgamation and decompresses it on the fly during runtime.
-The compression step relies on the [brieflz][10] module which must be installed during amalgamation.
+The compression step relies on the [brieflz][10] module which must be available during amalgamation.
 The decompression step is performed by a pure Lua port of the `blz_depack_safe` function from the [original C code][11] by Jørgen Ibsen (@jibsen).
 The decompression code is embedded into the resulting amalgamation script, so no extra